 Spinner rigs can be slow-trolled or drifted across the endless flats of Saginaw Bay.
 In the spring of the year, most of the walleye are going to be found in water less than 20 feet deep, making this the perfect time of year for small boat anglers to cash in on the walleye bonanza.

 The daily limit for walleye on the Saginaw River and Saginaw Bay is eight fish and the minimum size limit is 13 inches.
 This is currently the most generous limit for walleye found anywhere in the Great Lakes.

-Spring is a special time of year for anglers who visit the Great Lakes Bay Region.
-Outstanding opportunities to target walleye on both the Saginaw Bay and Saginaw River await those who can't get enough of their favorite fish!
+Spring is a special time of year for anglers who visit the Great Lakes Bay Region Outstanding opportunities to target walleye on both the Saginaw Bay and Saginaw River await those who can't get enough!

 Mark Romanack is a veteran outdoor writer and host of the Fishing 411 TV series that broadcasts on Sportsman Channel and World Fishing Network.
 Romanack and his TV production team visit the Great Lakes Bay Region often while filming television episodes.
 Find more from Mark at: fishing411.net.